 Before you start writing, it’s time to lay the groundwork and get clear on the entire process.
 This will help you manage your book writing expectations, and prepare for the nonfiction book writing journey that lies ahead.

 With those foundational questions out of the way, let’s move on to 21-step checklist so you can start learning exactly how to write a nonfiction book.

 #1— Develop the mindset to learn how to write a nonfiction book

 The first step in how to become an author is to develop a rock solid author mindset.
 Without a writer’s mindset, you are going to struggle to get anywhere with your book.
 Writing has more to do with your attitude towards the craft than the skill required to get you there.

 If writing words down and tying sentences together to craft a story is the skill, your mindset is the foundation that keeps this motivation moving forward.

 You don’t have to wait until you’re a published author before you can start calling yourself a writer.
-Start today.
-Make a decision to finally write a book, and give yourself permission to become the writer you know you could be.

 Identifying yourself as a writer from the start will form the mindset needed to continue working on your book.